 How to Do Introductions

-Table manners seem to be the area in which I receive most of my questions, but it is introductions that have people the most baffled.
+Table manners seem to be the area in which I receive the most questions, but it is introductions that have people the most baffled.
 After I explain the correct way to conduct an introduction, I often get that starry-eyed stare that tells me, “I really don’t understand what you just said.”
 To help all of us, I have broken down the process into a simple format.
 Before I proceed, let me say this.
 Do not let a lack of confidence in handling an introduction keep you from DOING an introduction.
 Even if you are unsure, most people do not care.
 They will wonder, though, why you do not introduce an acquaintance who joins your group at a party.
 When a person walks up and no one introduces them, it is awkward for everyone.
 As the old advertising slogan said, “JUST DO IT!”

 Introductions are made based on hierarchy in business situations, and based on seniority or respect, in social settings.

 Example: The CEO of a company is of higher rank than the Vice President of another company.
 Whereas, in social settings, a grandmother is afforded the respect of having more seniority than someone in their twenties.

 To determine hierarchy, seniority, or respect when conducting an introduction, always ask yourself this question.
 “Which person do I wish to show the most respect?”
 Emily Post Institute states, “It all boils down to speaking to the person you wish to honor first.”
 Once you determine the hierarchy of respect, you will then proceed by introducing the person of lower rank to the person of higher rank.